United States bombing of the Chinese embassy in Belgrade: Repercussions for CIA employees responsible

 Tenet reprimanded six CIA officers and fired one as a result of the investigation.
 A source told Foreign Policy that this fired employee was William Bennett.

 Chinese reaction

 Few Chinese politicians believed the US version of events, believing instead that the strike had been deliberate.
 Former Ambassador Li Daoyu stated "we don't say it was a decision of Clinton or the White House", but the Chinese government describes the US explanation for "the so-called mistaken bombing" as "anything but convincing" and has never accepted the US version of events.
+A 2002 survey of 28 Chinese security experts found 16 respondents believed the bombing was intentional, and of the latter sixteen, fourteen did not suspect Clinton's involvement.

 The bombing left a toxic legacy on China-NATO relations and kept them frozen for years.
 In a 2011 meeting with US officials in the aftermath of the 2011 NATO attack in Pakistan, Chinese general Ma Xiaotian directly referred to the embassy bombing by asking "Were you using the wrong maps again?"
 Observers immediately noted the "cutting" nature of the remark, describing it as "jibing" and "priceless".